espressomd/espresso/doc/sphinx/installation.rst

 Options and Variables
 ^^^^^^^^^^^^^^^^^^^^^

-The behavior of |es| can be controlled by the means of options and variables in the CMakeLists.txt file.
+The behavior of |es| can be controlled by means of options and variables in the CMakeLists.txt file.
 Also options are defined there.
 The following options are available: